Ode to Bacon Grease

 Most Southerners are raised to save all forms of bacon grease and put it in a can next to the stove.
 There ain't no seasoning on the market shelves that can do the same bodacious things to food that bacon grease does.

 Gone are the days when most of us had to load up on calories and fat to be fortified enough to pick cotton, wash diapers, bale hay, and drive the bush hog all day.
-Nowadays, most of us have the stresses of soccer practice, jammed fax machines, suburban lawn care, conference calls, and appropriating VCR time-share for the kids to deal with.
-These activities we have now do not burn as many calories, but they are just as stressful as their predecessors were.
-Aside from this, most people are cutting the fat out of their diets because nobody wants the physique of an older Elvis Presley.
+Nowadays, we don't get enough exercise and need to cut calories and fat because no one wants the physique of an older Elvis Presley.

 I agree that we should cut fat, but not bacon grease.
-I will pull extra weeds in my garden to work off any inches that glorious bacon grease might add to my thighs.
+I will run laps around my mail box to work off any inches that glorious bacon grease might add to my thighs.
 If I couldn't season my cornbread with bacon grease, I might as well just eat a handful of sawdust.
-Yuck.
-Where there is a will (and good flavor), there is a way.

 For Sunday breakfast, I usually try to do something special for my family because all during the week, they eat frozen waffles, cold cereal, and Pop Tarts.
 I fry a bunch of bacon and sausage, and then I spoon out some of the drippings and fry my eggs in it.
 With the leftover drippings, I make sawmill gravy and ladle it over a couple of piping hot cat-head biscuits, oh baby.
 Sawmill gravy is really yummy over grits, too, unless you are a liberal democrat who likes sugar on your grits.